Pandora: Beneath the Paradise

-Pandora: Beneath the Paradise (Korean: 판도라: 조작된 낙원) is an ongoing South Korean television series starring Lee Ji-ah, Lee Sang-yoon, Jang Hee-jin, Park Ki-woong, and Bong Tae-gyu.
-It premiered on tvN on March 11, 2023, and airs every Saturday and Sunday at 21:10 (KST).
+Pandora: Beneath the Paradise (Korean: 판도라: 조작된 낙원) is a 2023 South Korean television series starring Lee Ji-ah, Lee Sang-yoon, Jang Hee-jin, Park Ki-woong, and Bong Tae-gyu.
+It aired on tvN from March 11 to April 30, 2023, every Saturday and Sunday at 21:10 (KST).
 It is also available for streaming on Disney+ in selected regions.

 Synopsis

 The series tells the story of Hong Tae-ra (Lee Ji-ah) rising to the position of first lady in order to protect her beloved family, after completely forgetting her past memory, and to punish those who took control of her fate and shaken her.